AsaLap/PlantGEMs/README.md

 ## NEWS :

-Further improvements are to come, such as a complete pipeline and an automatic gathering of the mandatory parameters in the main.ini file.
-\
-_Merging_ reworking is coming and soon wired to the previous modules.
-Same thing for a Meneco-based gap-filling (https://github.com/bioasp/meneco).
+Some improvements are to come :
+- A complete pipeline (blast draft & mpwt draft + merging + gap-filling + global analysis of the reconstructed networks).
+  - The blast values will be customizable as it suits you.
+  - _Merging.py_ reworking is on its way (next module to come).
+    - A merge of any sbml model will also be possible in the _merging.py_ module.
+  - The Meneco-based gap-filling (https://github.com/bioasp/meneco) will be subsequently.

+Further ideas :
+- Multiple models reconstruction in the blast module.
+- Graphical interface for a common user utility and easy metabolic reconstruction.